ton-community/ton-docs/docs/v3/documentation/smart-contracts/tolk/tolk-vs-func/pack-to-from-cells.md

      forwardPayload: RemainingBitsAndRefs;
 }
 ```

-When you deserialize JettonMessage, forwardPayload contains "everything left after reading fields above".
+When you deserialize JettonMessage, forwardPayload contains _everything left after reading fields above_.
 Essentially, it's an alias to a slice which is handled specially while unpacking:

 ```
 type RemainingBitsAndRefs = slice;
 ```